Last Updated on October 22, 2023 by Jade Roberts

 - The procedure is expensive and carries a lot of risks (with the procedure itself, as well as with aesthetic usages, etc).

-A pet implant will provide better chewing ability which could allow you to change their diet from soft to more solid foods, and would improve play time with chew toys and such.
+A pet implant will provide better chewing ability which could allow you to change their diet from soft to more solid foods, and would improve playtime with dog chew toys and such.
 However, there is still a risk of the implant becoming damaged and requiring replacement due to rough play.
 This in itself can make this an expensive option in the long run.

 For these reasons, dental implants are not very common, and as such maintaining your pet’s oral hygiene is the best approach.